git-lfs/git-lfs/docs/api/http-v1-batch.md

 Here's a list of defined error codes for objects:

 * 404 - Returned when trying to download an object missing from the server.
+* 422 - Describes an error creating an object, due to an invalid OID or size.
 * 500 - Describes a fatal server error in cases where other HTTP statuses don't cover it.